quiltdata/quilt/docs/Catalog/Admin.md

 While still in Admin Settings:

 1. Scroll up to Users
-2. Find the user(s) you want to edit (may want to set "Rows per page" to 100)
+2. Find the user you wish to edit
-3. Click on the pop-up in the Role column
+    > Tip: Increase "Rows per page" to minimize pagination.
+3. Select an item from the Role dropdown next to the username in question
 4. Repeat for all users

-When finished, click on "Q" in the upper-right to exit Admin settings

 ## Buckets